pierrediedhiou/cybersecurity-journey/glossary.md

 functions and aliases in the current session
 - **Get-Content** — PowerShell cmdlet to read and display file contents, similar to cat in Linux
+- **GPG** — GNU Privacy Guard, an open-source implementation of the OpenPGP standard used for encrypting and signing data
+- **GnuPG** — Another name for GPG (GNU Privacy Guard)
 ## H
 - **Hash** — A fixed-length string generated from data, used to verify integrity
 - **Have I Been Pwned** — Tool that tells you if an email address has appeared